 Roman stepped further into the field, his feet moving to the beat of the flute’s song.
-He wasn’t even aware he was doing it, nor was he aware of Leandros’ gaze on him, soft and uncharacteristically vulnerable.
+He wasn’t even consciously aware of doing it, nor was he aware of Leandros’ gaze on him, soft and uncharacteristically vulnerable.

-He closed off again when Roman turned to face him.
-“Do you remember when we met?” he asked.
+Leandros closed off again when Roman turned to face him.
+“Do you remember when we first met?” he asked.

-Roman’s smile widened.
+Roman smiled wide.
 It was the same charming, boyish smile that Leandros remembered.
 Somehow, Roman hadn’t changed in the decades since they’d seen each other.

 “I thought you were such an asshole.”

 “You wouldn’t talk to me!”
 Leandros countered.
 His eyes again swept over the field.
-It had been on this spot, too many years ago to count, that they’d held their first conversation.
+It had been on this spot, too many years ago to count, that his life had changed forever.
 “Then you got drunk on fae wine and wouldn’t stop talking.”

-Roman laughed.
-“And that’s when you changed your mind about me being an asshole?”
+“And is that when you changed your mind about me being an asshole?”
 Roman asked.
-He fell back onto the grass, patting the spot beside him.
+He fell back into the grass, patting the spot beside him.

 After a brief pause, Leandros sat.
-“Yeah,” he admitted.
+“Yes,” he admitted.
 Another pause.
-“I should’ve trusted my instincts.”
+“I should’ve trusted my first impression.”

 “Oh, come on,” Roman said.

-Leandros snickered and laid beside him, and they stared up at the darkening sky in companionable silence.
-Roman didn’t know how much time passed like that, but he knew nightfall was nearing.
+Leandros fought back a smile and laid beside him.
+Together, they stared up at the darkening sky.
+Roman didn’t know how much time passed like that, in companionable silence, but he knew nightfall would be on them soon.
 If they had to wait much longer, it would be too late to travel safely through Lyryma.
 Beside him, Leandros must have been having similar thoughts, because he pulled out his father’s old wristwatch and scowled at the ticking clock face.

 “I’m sure they won’t be much longer,” Roman said.

-Before long, the sound of rustling grass and approaching hooves made him sit up, Leandros joining a little more slowly.
-They both climbed to their feet as the Council approached.
+Some time later, the sound of rustling grass and approaching hooves made him sit up, Leandros joining a little more slowly.
+They both climbed to their feet as the entirety of the Council approached.
 “See?”
-Roman whispered, ignoring his growing suspicion that something was wrong.
+Roman whispered, ignoring the growing suspicion that something was wrong.
 “What did I say?”

-“We cannot allow you to return to your team,” Mani announced, voice somber.
+“We cannot allow you to leave the forest,” Mani announced, voice somber.

-Mani flinched, whiskers twitching, but said, “Circumstances have changed.”
+Apa flinched, whiskers twitching, but said, “The situation has changed.”

 “What circumstances?”
 Roman asked.
 “What changed your mind?”

 Out from behind the Council members stepped a nympherai woman.
-She’d traded her customary bright colors for traveling clothes, but even so, even after so many years, her face was unmistakable, as were the flame-like markings that licked across her skin.
+She’d traded her customary bright colors for a faded traveling cloak, but even so, her face was unmistakable, as were the flame-like markings that licked across her skin.

 “Isn’t it always?”
-Devikra asked with a sigh.
+Devikra said with a sigh.
 “It’s good to see you again, Leandros.”

 “You too,” Leandros said, not sounding sure.

-“Egil,” Devikra began, reaching for Roman’s other hand.
+“Egil,” Devikra began, reaching for Roman’s free hand.
 Roman drew back.
 He could hear his heartbeat in his ears, picking up the closer Devikra got.
-He shook with the exertion of staying calm, of letting that dark side of him from taking over.
-It always happened when he lost control like this— and he couldn’t lose control in front of her.
+He shook with the exertion of staying calm, of keeping that dark side of him from taking over.
+It always happened when he lost control like this— and he couldn’t lose control in front of Devikra.
 Not again.